Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 This config attribute has no impact on the appearance of SVGs rendered from standalone WaveJSON inputs.
-Advanced users might prefer to turn off the feature to check up on the organization of the SVG elements using the browser's developer tools.
-This is useful for debugging purposes, but the end users of the software have no reason to bother with altering the attribute's default value.
+Advanced users might prefer to turn off the feature to check up on the organization of the SVG elements using the browser\'s developer tools.
+This is useful for debugging purposes, but the end users of the software have no reason to bother with altering the attribute\'s default value.

 It must also be noted that the brick characteristics do not leak irrespective of the configured *wrapSvgInImg* value.
 The leakage only